betfair-datascientists/betfair-datascientists.github.io/src/modelling/SpringRacingDatathon.md

 ## Results

-Leaderboards will be posted here weekly as well as in the Betfair Quants Discord server For an invite to the discord server, please fill out the form [here](https://forms.office.com/r/ZG9ea1xQj1 )
+Leaderboards will be posted here weekly as well as in the Betfair Quants Discord server.

+For an invite to the discord server, please fill out the form [here](https://forms.office.com/r/ZG9ea1xQj1 )

 ## Registrations